rddefauw/arc322/labs/lab-3/lab-3.md

 ## What are we doing?

-In the previous lab, you might have noticed we had put broker password in plain text.
+In the previous lab, you might have noticed we had put the broker password in plain text.
 Obviously, this is not a good security practice.
-In this lab, we will be using another Camel component to encrypt the passwords, AWS accessKeyId and secretKey.
+In this lab, we will be using another Camel component to encrypt the passwords and AWS credentials.

 ## Add dependencies